juliogomez/devops/README.md

 Go through the dashboard and see the multiple benefits it offer.
 But you will soon notice that there is no information on the cluster itself and its nodes.
 You cannot find those nice graphs on CPU and memory consumption.
 That is because you need [Heapster](https://github.com/kubernetes/heapster/) to monitor cluster resources usage.

 Heapster needs [InfluxDB](https://github.com/kubernetes/heapster/blob/master/docs/influxdb.md) as a backend, and in time InfluxDB needs [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) to be deployed.
-PV are *consumed* by applications like InfluxDB via persistent volume claims (PVC).
-PV are provisioned by the system admin and *offered* to applications, that in time *claim* them when required.
+PVs are *consumed* by applications like InfluxDB via persistent volume claims (PVC).
+PVs are provisioned by the system admin and *offered* to applications, that in time *claim* them when required.

 But instead of having to manually provision PVs, we can automate it by creating a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/).
 This way applications just request what they need from any available StorageClass, based on their specific requirements.